CIFA-Informatica/bbb-stress-test/README.md

 ## Overview

+### This fork add italian language support and fix an issue to use Chrome with Puppeteer with no sandbox mode.

 This is a stress testing tool for [BigBlueButton](https://bigbluebutton.org/).

 It simulates client activity in a BBB conference thanks to [Puppeteer](https://pptr.dev/).